Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-Some weren't aware of our community pantry, community vegetable garden and how/where the rubbish goes
+How many food locations there were!

 Helpful Report

 What are three words that describe the activities in this kit?
-Engaging, needing work
+Engaging.
+Interactive.
+Explorative.

 How effective was the resource in fostering critical thinking about food waste issues?